jjyao/jjyao.github.io/source/_posts/2014-01-19-android-dot-os-dot-message-dot-what.markdown

 Never use 0 as the *what* value of custom messages

 ## Reference
-The source code for android.os.Handler, android.os.Message and android.os.MessageQueue
+The source code of android.os.Handler, android.os.Message and android.os.MessageQueue